wpernath/ocpdev-book/chapter3/Chapter 3- Packaging with Helm and Kubernetes Operators.md

 It is often valuable to include sample data with an application for mocking and testing.
 But if you want to install a database with example data as part of your Helm chart, you need to find a way of initializing the database.
 This is where [Helm hooks][22] come into play.

 Basically, a hook is just another Kubernetes resource (such as a job or a pod), which gets executed when a certain event is triggered.
 An event could take place at one of the following points:
+- pre-install
+- post-install
-- pre-install, pre-upgrade
+- pre-upgrade
-- post-install, post-upgrade
+- post-upgrade
+- pre-delete
-- pre-delete, post-delete
+- post-delete
+- pre-rollback
-- pre-rollback, post-rollback
+-  post-rollback

 The type of hook gets configured via the `helm.sh/hook` annotation.
 This annotation allows you to assigns weights to hooks in order to specify the order in which they run.
 Lower-numbered weights run before higher-number ones, for each type of event.